belgattitude/soluble-japha/doc/language_basics.md

 ### Dealing with Java classes

-When dealing with Java class that cannot be instanciated (private constructor), like system classes, factories, singletons...
+When dealing with Java classes that cannot be instanciated (private constructor), like system classes, factories, singletons...

 You must first refer the class with the method `$ba->javaClass('[JAVA FQDN]', $arg1=null, ...)` instead of